SAP-samples/cloud-extension-graph-sample/documentation/Prerequisites/README.md

     BR_EMPLOYEE (Employee)

-## Requirements in SAP Sales Cloud
+## On SAP Sales Cloud Side

-Make sure you have the following roles assigned to your user in the SAP Sales Cloud system:
+Make sure you have the **Administrator** role assigned to your user in the SAP Sales Cloud system.

-    (Administrator)